What are specializations in the EMBA curriculum?

 If a student completes more than three specialization exams, only the top three specialization exam scores will be counted toward that student's final grade.
 All of your completed specializations will appear in your transcript.
 To select a specialization, all you have to do is click on the one you are interested in on the Quantic dashboard and get started!
 You do not have to email us or notify anyone—we’ll be able to see the three you complete at the end of the program!

-Eleven specializations are currently available: Advanced Corporate-Level Strategy, Advanced Finance, Advanced Statistical Inference, Blockchain, English Business Law, Startup Entrepreneurship, Statistical Analysis (formerly Data Analysis), Strategic Leadership, Strategic Thinking, Supply Chain and Operations, and US Business Law.
+Fifteen specializations are currently available: Advanced Corporate-Level Strategy, Advanced Finance, Advanced Statistical Inference, Blockchain, Business Communications, English Business Law, Entrepreneurial Finance (Class of June 2024 and beyond), Entrepreneurship, Managing Software Development, Startup Entrepreneurship (Class of March 2024 and prior), Statistical Analysis (formerly Data Analysis), Strategic Leadership, Strategic Thinking, Supply Chain and Operations (Class of March 2024 and prior), and US Business Law.

 While we have included periods in your schedule in which we suggest you complete a specialization, you may complete the courses in each specialization at any time.
 The specialization exams will open once all of the courses in that specialization are completed.
 Please note that some specializations build off of concentrations and therefore require pre-requisite courses:

 - Statistical Analysis & Advanced Statistical Inference both require courses in the Data & Decisions Concentration.